gdomnijl/gitting-started/README.md

 > Yuan: wangyuan17sp

 Why are you taking this course?
 > Jinlin: major requirement :p
 > Ben: The class seemed interesting, want to learn more about OS
 > Yuan: to learn more about CS

 Do you have any concerns about this course?
 > Jinlin: It uses C and I also don't like C.
 > Ben: 8am labs :(
 > Yuan: Labs may be hard.

 Look over the course schedule page.
 Which scheduled topics look most interesting to you?
 > Jinlin: Writing shells
 > Ben:
 > Yuan: GPUs

 Do you have any questions about the course?
 > Jinlin: No
 > Ben:
 >

 Do you have any other questions for me?
 > Jinlin: No
 > Ben:

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2018S/CSC213/syllabus/) for course policies.

 What work will contribute to your grade in this class?
-> ...
+> Jinlin: Participation,
 > Ben:
 What happens if you miss a day of class because you are sick or your alarm doesn't go off?
 > ...